zenkalia/dank/README.md

 * ~~save intersections in unsorted sets to save space/time~~
 * calculate neighbors for each tag and taggble (when it's optional, it'll probably be Dank::Basement)
 * put usability examples in this readme (probably before the tagging meeting next week)
-* figure out some way to persist these tags in case redis blows up (put everything in postgres at the same time as redis?  asynchronously?)
+* figure out some way to persist these tags in case redis blows up (put everything in postgres at the same time as redis or use Redis.save?)
 * add function for set_tags (currently everything kind of hinges on small/iterative/incremental data inserts)
 * add function for recalculating all reverse tags, intersections, distances and neighbors from tag sets